nicobenz/GameStudies-ActionRequests/README.md

 So maybe there can be some general and also genre-specific findings.
 ![Early general findings](data/results/plots/lineplot-All_Genres.png)
 ![Early survival findings](data/results/plots/lineplot-Survival.png)
-(currently only for all occurrences of the tokens including all POS)
+(currently preliminary plots include all occurrences of the tokens, including all POS and all syntactic contexts)

 ## TODO: